Herd immunity: Protection of those without immunity

 Some individuals either cannot develop immunity after vaccination or for medical reasons cannot be vaccinated.
 Newborn infants are too young to receive many vaccines, either for safety reasons or because passive immunity renders the vaccine ineffective.
 Individuals who are immunodeficient due to HIV/AIDS, lymphoma, leukemia, bone marrow cancer, an impaired spleen, chemotherapy, or radiotherapy may have lost any immunity that they previously had and vaccines may not be of any use for them because of their immunodeficiency.

 A portion of those vaccinated may not develop long-term immunity.
 Vaccine contraindications may prevent certain individuals from being vaccinated.
 In addition to not being immune, individuals in one of these groups may be at a greater risk of developing complications from infection because of their medical status, but they may still be protected if a large enough percentage of the population is immune.

 High levels of immunity in one age group can create herd immunity for other age groups.
 Vaccinating adults against pertussis reduces pertussis incidence in infants too young to be vaccinated, who are at the greatest risk of complications from the disease.
 This is especially important for close family members, who account for most of the transmissions to young infants.
 In the same manner, children receiving vaccines against pneumococcus reduces pneumococcal disease incidence among younger, unvaccinated siblings.
-Vaccinating children against pneumococcus and rotavirus has had the effect of reducing pneumococcus- and rotavirus-attributable hospitalizations for older children and adults, who do not normally receive these vaccines.
+Vaccinating children against pneumococcus and rotavirus has reduced pneumococcus- and rotavirus-attributable hospitalizations for older children and adults, who do not normally receive these vaccines.
 Influenza (flu) is more severe in the elderly than in younger age groups, but influenza vaccines lack effectiveness in this demographic due to a waning of the immune system with age.
 The prioritization of school-age children for seasonal flu immunization, which is more effective than vaccinating the elderly, however, has been shown to create a certain degree of protection for the elderly.

 For sexually transmitted infections (STIs), high levels of immunity in heterosexuals of one sex induces herd immunity for heterosexuals of both sexes.
 Vaccines against STIs that are targeted at heterosexuals of one sex result in significant declines in STIs in heterosexuals of both sexes if vaccine uptake in the target sex is high.
 Herd immunity from female vaccination does not, however, extend to males who have sex with males.
 High-risk behaviors make eliminating STIs difficult because, even though most infections occur among individuals with moderate risk, the majority of transmissions occur because of individuals who engage in high-risk behaviors.
-For this reason, in certain populations it may be necessary to immunize high-risk individuals regardless of gender.
+For this reason, in certain populations it may be necessary to immunize high-risk individuals regardless of sex.